 About Health Catalyst

 Based in Salt Lake City, Health Catalyst delivers a proven, Late-Binding™ Data Warehouse platform and analytic applications that actually work in today’s transforming healthcare environment.
 Health Catalyst data warehouse platforms aggregate data utilized in population health and ACO projects in support of over 30 million unique patients.
 Health Catalyst platform clients operate over 135 hospitals and 1,700 clinics that account for over $130 billion in care delivered annually.
 Health Catalyst received the highest vendor rating in Chilmark’s 2013 Clinical Analytics Market Trends Report, and was selected as a 2013 Gartner Cool Vendor.
 Health Catalyst was also recognized in 2013 as one of the best places to work by both Modern Healthcare magazine and Utah Business magazine.
-Health Catalyst’s platform and applications are being utilized at leading health systems including Allina Health, Crystal Run Healthcare, Indiana University Health, MultiCare Health System, North Memorial Health Care, Partners HealthCare, Providence Health & Services, Stanford Hospital & Clinics, Texas Children’s Hospital, and Children’s Hospital of Wisconsin.
-Health Catalyst investors include CHV Capital (an Indiana University Health Company), HB Ventures, Kaiser Permanente Ventures, Norwest Venture Partners, Partners HealthCare, Sequoia Capital, and Sorenson Capital.
+Health Catalyst’s platform and applications are being utilized at leading health systems including Allina Health, Crystal Run Healthcare, MultiCare Health System, North Memorial Health Care, Partners HealthCare, Providence Health & Services, Stanford Health Care, Texas Children’s Hospital, and Children’s Hospital of Wisconsin.
+Health Catalyst investors include CHV Capital, HB Ventures, Kaiser Permanente Ventures, Norwest Venture Partners, Partners HealthCare, Sequoia Capital, and Sorenson Capital.
 Visit www.healthcatalyst.com, and follow us on Twitter, LinkedIn and Facebook.

 Amendola Communications for Health Catalyst